 What is Shaved Beef Steak Used for?

-You’ll definitely want to slice your steak before marinating it.
-By marinating the steak whole, you’re missing out on a much better flavor and texture.
-After slicing your beef into thin slices, prepare a simple marinade by combining soy sauce and cornstarch and allow the beef slices to sit in the soy sauce mixture for about 30 minutes.
+Prepare a simple marinade by combining soy sauce and cornstarch and allow the beef slices to sit in the soy sauce mixture for about 30 minutes.
+If you prefer a more flavor marinade, you can check out our ribeye steak marinade.

 Ingredients You’ll Need